BernardGreenberg/NXSYS/Documentation/RelayLanguage.md

 		:TRAIN-LENGTH-FEET number
 		:YELLOW-FEET-PER-SECOND number

-The spec `:IRT T` causes IRT-style default directions to be chosen for tracks, (odd=North), IRT-style signal numbering to be displayed on the plates, and track section circuit ID numbers to be assigned in the IRT fashion, i.e.,
+The pair `:IRT T` causes IRT-style default directions to be chosen for tracks, (odd=North), IRT-style signal numbering to be displayed on the plates, and track section circuit ID numbers to be assigned in the IRT fashion, i.e.,

 			10*stationing_point + track_number